You will graduate with a Master of Science in Nursing degree.

-You will be qualified to take the examination for certification as a Clinical Nurse Leader (CNL) after completion of coursework at the end of the second year.
-The examination is offered by the American Association of Colleges of Nursing (AACN).
-You also will be qualified to apply for certification as a Public Health Nurse through the State of California Board of Registered Nursing upon completion of the program.
+You will be qualified to apply for certification as a Public Health Nurse through the State of California Board of Registered Nursing upon completion of the program.

-By completing this program you will not only obtain a master's degree, but also you will qualify for CNL and public health certification.
-Master's prepared entry level nurses with additional certifications are highly valued in the employment arena.
-The clinical experiences in this program allow the students to work with master's prepared clinical instructors at our affiliated hospitals.
+By completing this program, you will not only obtain a master's degree, but also you will qualify for a public health certification.
+Master's-prepared entry-level nurses with additional certifications are highly valued in the employment arena.
+The clinical experiences in this program allow the students to work with master's-prepared clinical instructors at our affiliated hospitals.
 This model allows the student to work closely with a hospital-based employee who has a wealth of knowledge to share about patient care and the healthcare organization.

 You will most likely first obtain a job as a staff nurse at a hospital or other clinical setting.
-However, your education in health systems and organizations, policy, quality improvement, and the application of research to practice which are part of the CNL curriculum will help you move toward a leadership role.
+However, your education in health systems and organizations, policy, quality improvement, and the application of research to practice will help you move toward a leadership role.

 Yes.
 MECN graduates are encouraged to apply to our PhD program.

 The GRE is only required for application to the PhD program.

 We do not conduct interviews currently.
 The Statement of Purpose is considered your written interview.
 You need to clearly articulate why you want to be a nurse and why the MECN program at UCLA will help you meet your goals.
 For this reason, your statement of purpose will be given a great deal of consideration.

 All applicants to the MECN program must complete the approved prerequisite courses (other than Epidemiology) by the end of December for the following Fall entry.